jcustenborder/kafka-connect-archtype/src/main/resources/archetype-resources/README.md

 # Introduction

-Welcome to your new Kafka Connect connector!
+Welcome to your new Kafka Connect plugin!

 # Running in development